ShantNarkizian/application-tracker/README.md

 # application-tracker

-Simple website that helps you track job applications
+Simple website that helps users track job applications and interviews.

-built using Django
+Built using Django.